 Miss.
 Code Ann.
-43-19-35(2) states that all court orders of support for any child(ren) receiving services through Title IV-D shall be amended, by operation of law, and without the necessity of a motion by the Division of Field Operations and a hearing thereon to provide that the payment of support shall be directed to the appropriate child support office and not to the recipient.
+Section 43-19-35(2) states that all court orders of support for any child(ren) receiving services through Title IV-D shall be amended, by operation of law, and without the necessity of a motion by the Mississippi Department of Human Services and a hearing thereon to provide that the payment of support shall be directed to the MDHS State Disbursment Unit (SDU) and not to the recipient.
 The law further states that the noncustodial parent must be notified of the redirection prior to its taking effect.